The History of Addington Palace

 The landscaping of the 163 acre gardens was designed and developed by the renowned Capability Brown, much of which is still as he planned it.
 In the years that followed, the Palace was sympathetically enhanced by the architect Richard Norman Shaw who added many fine features including the Great Hall.

-For the past twenty years the Palace has run as a prestigious Hospitality and Wedding Venue that has become synonymous with comfort, elegance and style that has seen it awarded the coveted “Ambassadors of London” Award and in 2002 hosted HM The Queen’s Golden Jubilee celebrations.
+For the past twenty years the Palace has run as a prestigious Hospitality and Wedding Venue, becoming synonymous with luxury, elegance and style.
+It has been awarded the coveted “Ambassadors of London” Award as well as hosted in 2002 HM The Queen’s Golden Jubilee celebrations.

-The Palace has a pedigree that is as rich as it is varied and whilst only a few miles from London is a million miles away in terms of tranquillity and hospitality…
+With a pedigree that is as rich as it is varied and whilst only a few miles away from London, it is a million miles away in terms of tranquillity and hospitality…